hitblast/hitblast.github.io/content/blogs/shifting-blogs/index.md

 ### Recreating this domain

 "hitblast.github.io" has been my go-to personal domain from GitHub Pages for well over four years now.
 I'm used to constantly modifying it to my needs.
-I have been thinking about repurposing it as a personal x blog page in order to facilitate the need of a blog page.
+I have been thinking about repurposing it as a personal x blog page in order to facilitate the need of a blogsite.

 This would come with some challenges, though: